Getting Your Vehicle Ready for Winter

 - Observe speed limits.
 Mileage decreases sharply above 55 mph.

 - Drive gently.
-Avoid sudden accelerations and jerky stop-and-goes.
+Avoid sudden accelerations and jerky stop-and-go.
 Use cruise-control on open highways to keep your speed as steady as possible.

 - Remove excess items from the vehicle.
 Less weight means better mileage.
 Store luggage/ cargo in the trunk rather than on the roof to reduce air drag.